Sam-Osian/PFD-toolkit/docs/getting_started/basic_tutorial.md

-# Basic tutorial
+# Tutorial: Detention under the Mental Health Act

 This page talks you through an example workflow using PFD Toolkit.
-Here, we will load a dataset and screen for relevant cases related to "detention under the Mental Health Act".
+Here, we will load a dataset and screen for relevant cases related to "detention under the Mental Health Act" (often referring to as 'being sectioned').

 We will also discover themes to understand more about the issues coroners keep raising.

 This is just an example.
 PFD reports contain a breadth of information across a whole range of topics and domains.
 Through this workflow, we hope to give you a sense of how the toolkit can be used, and how it might support your own project.